 - Select the first row that does not have data in the Residuals column, scroll down to the last row, press SHIFT and select it.

 - Press DELETE to delete all selected rows (which do not have data in the Residuals column).

 - Click File | Save As and save this to a new data file.
 This new data file only has the data points within the boundary.

-- How can I interactively edit or remove points from a data set or post map in Surfer?
+- Interactively edit/remove points from a data set or post map in Surfer